Romex Scorpion and Cockroach Control in Oklahoma City (OKC)

 By Ella Hansen, Pest Control Marketing Expert at Romex Pest Control

-Oklahoma City's unique climate creates a perfect storm for cockroach infestations.
+Oklahoma City's unique climate creates a perfect storm for cockroach and scorpion infestations.
 The city's hot, humid summers (averaging 94°F in July) combined with mild winters and frequent temperature fluctuations drive these resilient pests indoors year-round.
-Unlike northern climates where cold winters provide natural population control, OKC's climate allows cockroaches to breed continuously.
+Unlike northern climates where cold winters provide natural population control, OKC's climate allows pests to breed continuously.

-The Oklahoma Mesonet weather data shows that humidity levels in OKC regularly exceed 70% during summer months—ideal conditions for German cockroaches, which require humidity above 50% to thrive.
-Add in the city's aging housing stock (over 40% of homes built before 1980 according to Census data) with common foundation cracks and plumbing gaps, and you have a recipe for serious roach problems.
+According to the Oklahoma Mesonet, humidity levels in OKC regularly exceed 70% during summer months—ideal conditions for German cockroaches, which require humidity above 50% to thrive.
+Add in the city's aging housing stock (over 40% of homes built before 1980 according to Census data) with common foundation cracks and plumbing gaps, and you have a recipe for serious pest problems.

 German Cockroaches: The Kitchen Invaders